-Dishwashers, washing machines and clothes dryers often run simultaneously in multiple households across an electrical grid, creating peak demands for energy at certain times of the day.
+Dishwashers, washing machines, and clothes dryers are frequently used concurrently in areas such as housing across an electricity network, which results in peak demand for energy at specific times of the day.

 Use Automatic Power-downs To Stop Appliances From Wasting Energy.

-Using automatic power-down modes prevents inactive appliances and devices from draining energy.
+By utilising automatic power-down modes, inactive home appliances and electronic devices are prevented from wasting energy.

 Consider Upgrading To Energy-efficient Appliances For More Energy Savings.